evantahler/nodeChecker/readme.markdown

 # nodeChecker

 ## What?
 With this tool, you can monitor many things and visualize them.
-This is a light weight application which doesn't require it's own database, etc to use.
+This is a lightweight application which doesn't require it's own database, etc to use.
 You can run it locally on your development machine to monitor your production environment.
 There are no local storage age requirements other than a flat file which will periodically store data objects for recovery if the application is restarted.

 nodeChecker will sample your sources and make the data acquired available in charts viewable in the browser, pushed to any connected socket users, or exposed via HTTP JSON api.